-Accessibility testing is carried out during the design and development phases to ensure content and functionality are useful in the real world for users with access needs, over and above the WCAG 2.1 guidelines.
+Accessibility testing is carried out during the design and development phases to ensure content and functionality are useful in the real world for users with access needs, over and above the AA level of WCAG 2.2 guidelines.

 We comply with the new Accessibility requirements for public sector websites and apps.

 - All public sector websites published after 23 September 2018 must comply with the new government accessibility regulations by 23 September 2019

 - Existing websites must comply with the regulations by 23 September 2020

 - Web based or native apps must comply with the regulations by 23 September 2021

 These standards apply to all desktop, tablet and mobile website, web app and native app experiences.

 You must test all new tfl.gov.uk sites and services against the scope defined below, making use of the entry and exit criteria, and scoring defects using the severity criteria.